JetBrains/Qodana/topics/gitlab.md

       when: always
 ```

-This will upload the log folder even when the analysis fails or hangs.
+This will upload the log directory even when the analysis fails or hangs.

 After running the job, download a **Qodana report** artifact and open the `log` directory.